oasisprotocol/old-docs/src/operators/joining-the-testnet.md

 ### Generating Entity Registration Transaction

-After you submit your escrow account.
+After you submit your escrow account, you'll need to register your entity so that it your node register properly.
+You could do this process _after_ you submit the escrow transaction, however, to save steps we prepare everything before hand.

 ```bash
 $ oasis-node registry entity gen_register \